jaspermutsaerts-paqt/adaptable-code/docs/4-large-clients.md

 }
 ```

-You probably want to separate them as such:
+That is one long class.
+You might want to separate them as such:

 ```php